Agent Builder Demo Application

 Edit the new text generation block

-Click on the new text generation block you added to edit it.
-The prompt should be to generate a response that focuses on sizing issues.
+Click on the new text generation block you pasted to edit it.
+Update the following settings:

 Now, preview the agent to see the new behavior.
-Paste the following review into the input field and click Generate response:
+Paste the following review into the input field and click Draft response:

 You should see the agent take a different path through the blueprint and generate a sizing-related response.